About Healthy Cities

 Over 20 years and through many changes in political systems and public health initiatives, Healthy Cities has been steadfast in its focus on political leadership and partnership working to tackle the social determinants of health and health inequality.
 These values have stood the test of time and are as crucial now as they were when first proposed.
-As we move into Phase V of the Healthy Cities movement, there is a real opportunity to embed these values still further and support a broad-based movement for health and health equity in all policies.
+As we come to the end of Phase V and into Phase VI (starting early 2014) of the Healthy Cities movement, there is a real opportunity to embed these values still further and support a broad-based movement for health and health equity in all policies.

 The aims of the UK Healthy Cities Network are to: